 Markers can be animated.
 The animated effects will show on all current uses of the markers within the document.

 11.6.2 The 'marker' element

-The 'marker' element defines the graphics that is to be used for drawing arrowheads or polymarkers on a given 'path' element or vector graphic shape.
+The 'marker' element defines the graphics that is to be used for drawing arrowheads or polymarkers on a given 'path', 'line', 'polyline' or 'polygon' element.